bugfender/BugfenderSDK-iOS/README.md

 - `BFLogWarn(...)`: Warning log.
 - `BFLogErr(...)`: Error log.

+## 3. Send an Issue

+Bugfender allows you to send issues to the server.
+An issue is similar to a session but they are showed in the `issues` section and you can send issues any time from the app, even if the device is not enabled in the system.
+Issues are useful to keep track of important errors that you can detect in your code.

+For sending an issue you can use the following function:

+	+(void)sendIssueWithTitle:(NSString*)title text:(NSString*)text;

+*The `text` parameter has Markdown notation support on the server, so you can add some style to the text being sent.*

+Here you have an example on how to send an issue using Markdown for the text:

+	[Bugfender sendIssueWithTitle:@"App Error" text:@"We have found an **Error**, we need to check it"];

 # Advanced features

 In some special circumstances you may want to send logs, regardless of the enabled state of the device in the Bugfender console, for example in a custom exception handler.
 Use `forceSendOnce` to force sending the logs once, and use `setForceEnabled:` to force it for some period of time.